MartinMa28/Algorithms_review/README.md

 Reverse Linked List: recursively put current node at the end of the reversed the rest of nodes
 Minimum Height Trees: Trim leaves.
 After trimming each leaf, check if deleting it creates a new leaf.
 If so, put the new leaf in another queue.
 In this way, we could avoid traversing all of nodes in a tree.

+## Dec.1 2019
+Mock interview:
+- Word ladder: create the adjacent list using mask, BFS find the shortest path
+- Minimum deletion: top down dp + memoization, similar to LCS

+Longest Common Subsequence: If current characters are the same, get the LCS from the rest of those two strings + 1.
+Otherwise, compare the LCS got from keep str1 and str2, return the longer one.

+### TBD
+Longest Common Substring - top down solution
+Think of singleton in Python